mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### Projects and Project Based Learning

-- Engagement
-- Hands on use of tools
-  - Maker fairs and movement
-  - tools that are pitched to learners interests
-- Studio approaches

-PBL is of the 12 teach computing principles.
+In the previous chapter we looked at the  12 teach computing principles.
+Project-based learning  (PBL) is of the.

 In the next section I'll cover the potential of project-based learning (PBL) and how this can create inclusive educational approaches.
 I propose that PBL has strong parallels with UDL especially in promoting choice and authenticity in projects.